Chevrolet Avalanche: Cladding issues

+Engines

 Second generation (2007–2013)

-The GMT900 Avalanche was introduced at the Chicago Auto Show in February 2006.
-Production of the redesigned Avalanche began at the Silao Assembly in April 2006.
-The Avalanche maintained the styled front end much like its sister vehicles, the Tahoe/Yukon and Suburban/Yukon XL, yet it still had the distinct midgate and integrated bed as found on the previous incarnation.
-It had all the same standard and available features as the Suburban and the Tahoe.
+The second generation Avalanche was introduced at the Chicago Auto Show in February 2006 with production using the GMT900 platform and commencing at the Silao Assembly plant in April 2006.
+The Avalanche again combined the front end styling of its rebadged variants, the Tahoe/Yukon along with the midgate and integrated bed as found on the previous generation.
+The Avalanche mirrored the standard and available features of the Suburban and the Tahoe.
 The 2500 model of the previous generation was discontinued.

 A special Z71 package was offered for the second-generation Avalanche, available on the LT trim with either the 2LT or 3LT option groups.
-This off-road package consisted of a suspension tuned for rough terrain, an exclusive automatic locking rear differential, aluminum under body skid plates (visible from the front of the pickup truck), wheel flares, badges, wheels and tires.
+This off-road package consisted of a suspension tuned for rough terrain, an exclusive automatic-locking rear differential, aluminum under-body skid plates (visible from the front of the truck), wheel flares, badges, wheels, and tires.

+The steering system was revised from the traditional recirculating-ball to a rack-and-pinion also found in the Tahoe and Suburban 1500.
 Later models introduced another version of the Vortec 5.3-liter V8 as the engine is now capable of running on E85 ethanol.
-When the 5.3 is running on normal gasoline, it produces 320 hp and 335 lbft of torque whereas its output rises to 326 hp and 348 lbft of torque on E85, up from 310 hp and 335 lbft in 2009.
+On normal gasoline, it produces 320 hp and 335 lbft of torque, whereas on E85, its output rises to 326 hp and 348 lbft of torque, up from 310 hp and 335 lbft in 2009.

 A 2007 Avalanche was given away to the Most Valuable Player of the 2006 Major League Baseball All-Star Game, Michael Young.

-For the 2009 model year, a Bluetooth hands-free phone system was added to all Avalanche models, and was integrated with the vehicle's OnStar telematics system, and the 4L60-E four-speed automatic transmission was replaced with a more modern 6L80-E unit for both engines.
+For the 2009 model year, a Bluetooth hands-free phone system was added to all Avalanche models, and was integrated with the vehicle's OnStar telematics system, and the 4L60-E four-speed automatic transmission was replaced with the 6L80-E unit for both engines.

 Following the 2009 model year, the 6.0L V8 engine option was dropped from the Avalanche lineup (in addition to being discontinued from the related Chevrolet Suburban 1500 and Chevrolet Tahoe), leaving the standard 5.3L V8 as the Avalanche's sole engine option.